Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 gemData.gridPosY = j;

-// Store reference in the board array
+// Store the gem in the grid array

 manager.gemsGrid[i, j] = gem;